 And the winner is…

-While all of these repellents have their pros and cons, and one of them just might turn out to be the perfect one for your kid, SallyeAnder’s No Bite Cream (check price on Amazon) is our Editor’s Choice.
-It’s easy to use, feels great on the skin, lasts a long time, and works well to both keep bugs of all types away and soothe itches if a bug manages to sneak through.
-All that and it’s all-natural too!
+It’s easy to use, feels great on the skin, lasts a long time, and works well to repel bugs of all types and soothe itches whenever they manage to sneak through.
+And it’s all-natural!